-- 71. Of the damage caused by the storm, what would NOT be insured under Aissha's insurance policy?

-- A. The damage to the fence.

-- B. The damage to the garage.

-- C. The damage to the roof.

-- D. The damage to the shed.

-- 72. What amount of settlement would Jarek expect for the mugging and loss of holiday money?

-- A. £100

-- B. £200

-- C. £300

-- D. £400

-73. How much, if anything, would Jarek receive under his policy for the theft from his home?

-- A. Nothing.

-- B. £1,700

-- C. £1,800

-- D. £2,000
+- 71. Of the damage caused by the storm, what would NOT be insured under Aissha's insurance policy? - A. The damage to the fence. - B. The damage to the garage. - C. The damage to the roof. - D. The damage to the shed. - 72.
+Jarek asks whether he is covered for his recent paint accident, ignoring any excess.
+Which policy, if any, is this covered under? - A. He will be covered under both his household-related policies. - B. He will not be covered for the damage under any circumstances. - C. The insurance policy with his bank is the only one which will cover the damage. - D. The insurance policy with his building society is the only one which will cover the damage. - 73.
+Jarek was playing badminton at his local sports centre and broke his racket during the game.
+How will the policy with his building society respond to his claim? - A. The claim will be declined. - B. The claim will be paid subject to the standard excess. - C. The insurer will suggest claiming from the sports centre. - D. A larger excess will be applied to claim.

 - 74. Aissha and Jarek ask whether they can successfully claim for the damage to the caravan.
 What is the correct position? - A. Neither are covered for the damage. - B. Jarek is covered under his policy, subject to any excess. - C. Aissha is covered under her policy, subject to any excess. - D. The full cost of the damage is covered under both of their policies. - 75.
-Aissha receives a letter of claim from Dave's solicitor's claiming compensation as Dave has severely broken his leg and may never work again.
-What should Aissha do with the letter? - A. Keep the letter unanswered as she doesn't feel she is liable. - B. Reply to the solicitors accepting liability and offer to cover the costs. - C. Reply to the solicitors and confirm that the letter has been passed to her insurers. - D. Send the letter immediately to the insurer unanswered.
+Aissha is concerned that Dave may sue her following his accident.
+What is the correct position? - A. She is likely to be liable and her policy covers her up to a maximum of £1,000,000. - B. She is likely to be liable and her policy covers her up to a maximum of £2,000,000. - C. She is likely to be liable and her policy covers her up to a maximum of £5,000,000. - D. There is no legal liability and therefore any action is likely to be unsuccessful.